tmansuy/HorizonReportsDeveloperDocs/_docs/deploying/publishing.md

 # Publishing a Project
 To deploy Horizon Reports on a web server, you need to deploy two things:

 - Horizon Reports web application: On the web server, download the [web application installer](https://www.horizon-reports.com/downloads/current/hrwebsetup.exe) and install.
 The application requires the [ASP.NET Core 6.0 Hosting Bundle](https://download.visualstudio.microsoft.com/download/pr/ae1014c7-a005-4a0e-9062-b6f3056ded09/da5d731f5ead9e385427a77412b88fb0/dotnet-hosting-6.0.5-win.exe), but the installer should automatically download and install this.
+Under linux, you must first have [docker](https://www.docker.com/) installed.
+Then, use the [horizon-reports-docker](gchr.io) image to create a new container.

 > <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> If you're deploying to Azure or similar and are unable to run the installer, instead install to a local folder and then upload the contents of that folder to the server.